 Repairs will, therefore, be done with low quality.
 Because of this, failures will be repeated and it will be necessary return to do the work again and the circle repeats itself.

-To get out of this “Circle of Despair” you must set up the processes for Prevention, Condition Monitoring, Prioritization, Planning of work, and Scheduling of work, Execution of Work, Recording of executed work, and how to do RCPE.
+To get out of this “Circle of Despair” you must set up the processes for Prevention, Condition Monitoring, Prioritization, Planning of Work, Scheduling of Work, Execution of Work, Recording of executed work, and how to do RCPE.

 An example of a process is Planning and Scheduling, or the Work Management Process.
 It contains several steps and starts with Work Request then Priority of Request etc. as seen in picture below.